Borosan/docker-handbook/docker-images.md

 ### Listing images

-For listing local images us docker image ls with bellow syntax:
+For listing local images, use the following syntax:

 ```text
 docker image ls
 ```

-we can also use `docker images` which is deprecated some how:
+we can also use `docker images` which is deprecated somehow.

 ```text
 [root@earth sandbox]# docker image ls